icml-ml4lms/icml-ml4lms.github.io/_pages/submissions.md

 ### What's the reviewing process?
 We aim to have 3-4 people look at each submission.
 Approve/reject recommendations are mandatory, but we encourage comments and more detailed feedback.

-### What can I get out of submitting?
-All accepted submissions (including free text) can submit a poster for in-person and online presentation.
-Accepted posters and/or free text will be collated in an informal proceeding.

-Some submissions will be selected for a contributed 10 minute talk (see schedule).

-Some submissions will be selected for prizes (TBD).

-Students from underrepresented communities submitting free text and accepted into the workshop can request financial assistance to attend ICML, which will be granted based on availability of funds.

 ### Is that true we're eligible to win prizes?
 Yes!
 Thanks to NVIDIA's generous sponsorship we have 4 prizes